Tejamurali/Registration/README.md

-# Regestration
+# Registration
-An Regestration Application Developed Based On Java Servlets and JDBC
+An Registration Application Developed Based On Java Servlets and JDBC
 <br>